10UWP/The-UWP-Tools-List/README.md

 [Orchi's Isle, The Adventure Begins](https://github.com/orchidwarestudios/orchis-isle-uwp) Whimsical, exciting adventure game for Windows 10 devices.
 This project creates a 2D video game for the Universal Windows Platform (UWP).
 It can be played on a Windows 10 PC/Tablet.
 The code is written using DirectX 11, C++, and XAML.
 The code is currently compatible with Windows 10 desktop, tablet devices, and the XBox One console.
 It will not be optimized for Windows 10 phone devices.

 [DotaTournamentHub](https://github.com/davidmikh/DotaTournamentHub) A UWP app that displays information about Dota 2 Tournaments & Leagues

+[ToddlerBox](https://github.com/ibebbs/ToddlerBox) A UWP app for the XBox One providing visual and tactile entertainment for babies and toddlers.

 # End of the List